-The northern subspecies of American bison, wood bison (Bison bison athabascae) were listed as endangered under the ESA in 1979 and classified as endangered in Canada by COSEWIC in 1978 (pre-dating SARA).
+The northern subspecies of American bison, wood bison (Bison bison athabascae) were listed as endangered under the ESA in 1979 and classified as endangered by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) in 1978 (pre-dating SARA).
 Recovery actions included establishing new wood bison populations, leading to an increased abundance of nearly 10,000 individuals within Canada by 2013.
 As a result, COSEWIC downlisted them to Threatened, with at least 5 free-ranging populations of 1,000 bison as the MVP goal.
-Despite this example of MVP recovery, Indigenous peoples are often still prevented from harvesting bison, for example, in Canada’s Wood Buffalo National Park.
-Although limited harvest occurs outside National Parks, subsistence hunting rights remain curtailed in many areas (11).
+Despite this example of MVP recovery, some Indigenous peoples are often still prevented from harvesting bison.
+For example, although limited harvest does occur across the wood bison range, many Indigenous Peoples in northern Canada were excluded from hunting within Wood Buffalo National Park despite the recovery of the population to a level that could sustain a harvest.
+Similarly, subsistence hunting rights remain curtailed in the Aishihik wood bison herd where Indigenous Peoples of the Yukon are not permitted subsistence hunting rights due to these animals originating from a transplant.
 Thus, wood bison recovery highlights the continued mismatch between MVP recovery and culturally–meaningful recovery of wood bison.

-The precipitous decline of the southern subspecies, plains bison (Bison bison bison), occurred well before the endangered species laws of Canada (2002) or the United States of America (1973) came into effect.
+The precipitous decline of the southern subspecies, plains bison (Bison bison bison), occurred well before SARA of ESA came into effect (in 2002 and 1973, respectively).
 Nevertheless, wild plains bison are still clearly endangered.
 Today, the species remains at <1% of its historic abundance and occupies a dramatically reduced range (Figure 2).
 Despite early recovery efforts, wild free-ranging plains bison populations represent only 10% of the current abundance of plains bison, the remaining 90% are privately owned (7).
 Yet, plains bison remain unlisted in either country despite clear scientific recommendations to do so (11).

 Recently, an inspiring example of Indigenous leadership in plains bison restoration began unfolding.
 On September 23, 2014, thirteen First Nations and Native American tribes signed the first intertribal Treaty in 150 years—the Buffalo Treaty— focused on ecological and cultural recovery of plains bison (7).
 Supported in part by the Buffalo Treaty, Banff National Park, Canada, initiated a plains bison restoration program in 2017.
 The long-term reintroduction goal in Banff is to include culturally meaningful co-management of bison harvest with Buffalo Treaty signatories.
 The contemporary successes of bison restoration have increased the likelihood of bison recovery under MVP criteria.
 But bison recovery will remain incomplete until peoples’ cultural connection—including perhaps a prominent role in diet—with bison is restored across broader landscapes.

+PACIFIC SALMON

-Pacific salmon—Millions of salmon (Oncorhynchus spp.) annually return to rivers across western North America (Figure 2), providing sustenance for people, wildlife, and ecosystems.
+Millions of salmon (Oncorhynchus spp.) annually return to rivers across western North America (Figure 2), providing sustenance for people, wildlife, and ecosystems.
 Indigenous Peoples in the Pacific Northwest often refer to themselves as “salmon people'', signifying their deeply rooted cultural connections with salmon (8).

 The distribution and abundance of salmon have decreased over the last century through the effects of human activities (Figure 2).
 In the Columbia Basin, USA, salmon abundance has declined by ~75%; an estimated 7.5–16 million salmon returned annually to the Columbia prior to the 20th century, and now only 1–4 million return (Figure 2) (12).
-The most commercially–valuable and culturally–important salmon species in Canada, sockeye (O. nerka), declined in wild abundance and diversity by ~70% over the last century in the country’s second-largest salmon watershed (13).
-Salmon harvests by Indigenous communities in Canada have declined by over 80% in the last 50–70 years (8), with some First Nations having similar self-imposed harvest bans as for caribou (13).
+The most commercially–valuable and culturally–important salmon species in Canada, sockeye (O. nerka), declined in wild abundance by 69% over the last century in the country’s second-largest salmon watershed, the Skeena River (13).
+Salmon harvests by Indigenous communities in Canada have declined by over 80% in the last 50–70 years (8), with some First Nations having self-imposed harvest bans (13).